 Display advertising is when you place an advertisement on your blog in the sidebar, below a blog post, below your header image, or in some other location on your blog.
 Then, for every so many views that advertisement sees, you will earn a certain amount of money.

 It’s an easy way to make money blogging as all you have to do is insert the code provided to you.
 In general, the more page views you receive, the higher your income from ad networks will be.

-You can receive display advertisements for your blog from companies such as Adsense, BlogHer, AdThrive, Media.net, and many others.
+You can receive display advertisements for your blog from companies such as Media.net (this is a very popular one) Adsense, BlogHer, AdThrive, and many others.

 What is Adsense exactly?
 Adsense is what many bloggers use, as it’s very easy and you can input Adsense advertisements on your blog starting from the very beginning.
 AdSense is an advertising network within Google that allows website owners to place advertisements on their websites.
 These ads are picked out by Google, and you just place the size and type of ad widget you want on your website.
 You are then paid per-click and per-impression.

 I haven’t written an ebook yet, but I am hoping to finish my first one before summer of 2016.

 If you are an expert in an area or have something to share that you know others will read, then an ebook may be something you are interested in writing.